johan456789/tdm-via-ssh/README.md

 ### iMac:

-1. Move all files in ~/tdm/
+1. Move all files to ~/tdm/

 2.  `brew install blueutil`